I’m sure you have your favorite wood chip flavor ready to go. But are these chips creating enough smoke?

 Wood chips smoke at a temperature between 570-750 degrees Fahrenheit, or 300-400 degrees Celsius.
-All wood chips smoke when they reach these temperatures, but some woods burn and smolder at a faster rate than others.
-As a general rule, fruitwoods (apple, peach) burn faster than nut woods like pecan and hardwoods like hickory and mesquite.
+All wood chips smoke when they reach these temperatures, but fruitwoods (apple, peach) burn faster than nut woods (pecan) and hardwoods (hickory and mesquite).

 As you know, smoke is extremely important for your foods because it gives meat that aroma and flavor you can only achieve by smoking.

 Well, it’s a complex combination of compounds that create flavor from wood.